(Photo courtesy of NetPS Plant Finder)

 Unusual star-shaped seedpods can be used in floral arrangements and add winter value; features attractive fresh green, leathery, grassy foliage, great in a moist border in shade or sun

-Gray's Sedge's grassy leaves are emerald green in color.
+Gray's Sedge is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its grassy leaves are emerald green in color.
 The foliage often turns brown in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Gray's Sedge is an herbaceous evergreen perennial grass with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.